xddq/nodejs-typescript-modern-starter/README.md

 - Advocate for **using CI/CD** (in this case Github Actions).
 Automatically check formatting, linting and build and test the code base.
 Everything running on each PR.
+- Advocate establishing best practices via linting rules using eslint and typescript-eslint.
+However, still giving a documented way to quickly and easily disable them, if that is preferred.
 - Use modern tools like esbuild, typescript 5 and the nodejs test runner.
 - Be open for any framework or library that you prefer.
 This setup should be useful to everyone.
 You can easily add your preferred packages in to time.